Infineon/mtb-example-fx2g3-hello-world/README.md

    3. Navigate to the *<CE Title>/build/APP_KIT_FX2G3_104LGA/Release* folder within the CE directory and locate the *.hex* file and program.

-      Confirm if the programming is successful in the log window of the application.
+   4. Confirm if the programming is successful in the log window of the application.

 4. After programming, the application starts automatically.
-Confirm that "\<CE Title>" is displayed on the UART terminal.
+Confirm that the following title is displayed on the UART terminal.

    **Figure 1.
 Terminal output on program startup**

    ![](images/terminal-fx2g3-hello-world.png)

-5. Confirm that the GPIO1 & GPIO2 toggles at approximately 1 Hz.
+5. Confirm that the GPIO1 and GPIO2 toggles at approximately 1 Hz.

-## Logging configurations
+## Debugging

 By default, the USBFS port is enabled for debug logs.

-To enable debug logs on UART, set **USBFS_LOGS_ENABLE** compiler flag to '0u' in the *makefile*.
-SCB4 of the FX2G3 device is used as UART with a baud rate of 921,600 to send out log messages through the P11.0 pin.
+To enable debug logs on UART, set the **USBFS_LOGS_ENABLE** compiler flag to '0u' in the *makefile*.
+SCB4 of the EZ-USB&trade; FX2G3 device is used as UART with a baud rate of 921,600 to send out log messages through the P11.0 pin.

-## Debugging

 Debug the code example by setting debug levels for the UART logs.
-Set the **DEBUG_LEVEL** macro in *main.c* file with the following values for debugging.
+Set the **DEBUG_LEVEL** macro in the *main.c* file with the following values for debugging.

 **Table 1.
 Debug values**

 Macro value     |    Description
 :-------------  | :------------
 1u              | Enable error messages
 2u              | Enable warning messages
 3u              | Enable info messages
 4u              | Enable all messages
 <br>

-## Compile-time configurations
+### Compile-time configurations

 This application's functionality can be customized through the compile-time parameters that can be turned ON or OFF through the *makefile*.
 The application uses the GNU Arm&reg; 11.3 toolchain, which is part of the ModusToolbox&trade; installation for compilation.
-- Run the `make` command to compile the application and generate a USB bootloader compatible binary.
-This binary can be programmed to the FX2G3 device using the EZ-USB&trade; Control Center application.
+- Run the `make` command or build the project in your IDE to compile the application and generate a USB bootloader compatible binary.
+This binary can be programmed to the EZ-USB&trade; FX2G3 device using the EZ-USB&trade; Control Center application.
-- Run the `make BLENABLE=no` command to compile the application and generate the standalone binary.
-This binary can be programmed onto the FX2G3 device through the SWD interface using the OpenOCD tool.
+- Run the `make BLENABLE=no` command or set the variable in the **Makefile** to compile the application and generate the standalone binary.
+This binary can be programmed onto the EZ-USB&trade; FX2G3 device through the SWD interface using the OpenOCD tool.
 For more details, see the [EZ-USB&trade; FX2G3 SDK user guide](https://www.infineon.com/cms/en/product/promopages/ez-usb-fx2g3/#main-features-comparison).
+- Run the `make REV02=no` command or set the variable in the **Makefile** to compile the application and generate the binary compatible with REV01 version of the EZ-USB&trade; FX2G3 Kit.

-By default, the application is configured to receive data from a 16-bit wide LVCMOS interface in SDR mode and makes a USBHS data connection.
-These settings can be modified by modifying settings in the *makefile*.
+By default, the application is configured to output debug logs on USBFS port.
+These settings can be modified in the *Makefile*.

 **Table 2.
 Macro description**

-Macro name        |    Description                            | Allowed values :-------------    | :------------                             | :--------------
+Flag name         | Description                               | Allowed values :-------------    | :------------                             | :--------------
 USBFS_LOGS_ENABLE | Enable debug logs through USBFS port      | 1u for debug logs over USBFS. <br> 0u for debug logs over UART (SCB4).
 <br>

 ## Related resources